sauprankul/UW-Madison-Handin-Scraper/README.md

 # UW-Madison-Handin-Scraper
 This is a program built for the UW Madison CS Department.
 It looks at a specified "handin" directory and looks for project submissions.
 It creates a list of submissions, pairs partners together using partner.txt files, filters out empty folders then distributes the submissions across the TAs named in distro.py.
+This script was originally created by Saurabh Kulkarni (email: skulkarni27@wisc.edu) for Professor Barton Miller's FA20 CS537 class.

 To use this script: